apache/couchdb/share/doc/src/api/server/common.rst

 ===========

 .. http:get:: /_uuids
+  :synopsis: Generates a list of UUIDs from the server

   Requests one or more Universally Unique Identifiers (UUIDs) from the CouchDB instance.
 The response is a JSON object providing a list of